Empirical Bernstein in smooth Banach spaces: Introduction

-While our arguments are inspired by the approach in \citet{pinelis1994optimum}, substantial technical differences may be noted between the two contributions.
-The heart of the (oracle) Pinelis' Bernstein-type inequality is to use a Taylor expansion argument, and make the first derivative term disappear thanks to the martingale condition; the result then follows with relative ease.
-However, the complexity of our new martingale constructions requires us to work with higher order terms whose effects eventually cancel out.
-The use of a strong, tight scalar inequality is needed to piece all of the terms of the Taylor expansion together and conclude the result.
-We expand on these details later.
+Our arguments are inspired by the approach in \cite{pinelis1992approach, pinelis1994optimum}, but substantial differences may be noted between the two contributions.
+The heart of the (oracle) Pinelis' Bernstein-type inequality is to use a Taylor expansion argument, make the first derivative term disappear thanks to the martingale condition, and upper bound the second term using an immediate inequality; the result then follows with relative ease.
+However, our first derivative does not have zero expectation given that the empirical variance estimator introduces bias (Equation~\eqref{eq:second_term}), and the bound for the second derivative is inflated by the emergence of additional terms (Equation~\eqref{eq:second_derivative_dct}).
+Two strong inequalities are thus needed to combine all the pieces of the Taylor expansion (Lemma~\ref{lemma:main_ineq} and Lemma~\ref{lemma:ineq_cosh_sinh}).
+Importantly, the most intricate part of our proof lies not merely in establishing these inequalities, but in \textit{recognizing} that they hold and that their validity is precisely what allows the argument to go through —particularly in the case of the sharp scalar inequality of Lemma~\ref{lemma:main_ineq}.
+From a higher level, the complexity of our new supermartingale constructions requires us to work with higher order terms whose effects eventually cancel out.
+The tighter analysis that stems from examining these higher order terms is key in establishing the result (compare the tightness of Lemma~\ref{lemma:main_ineq} with the inequality from \cite[Proposition 4.1]{fan_exponential_2015}).
+On top of that, a number of technical challenges arise (see Appendix~\ref{section:aux_lemmas} for the new auxiliary results that ought to be derived).
+We expand on these details in Section~\ref{section:main_proof}.
+We believe that our techniques and overall approach may serve as a foundation for new concentration inequalities, as we discuss in Section~\ref{section:summary}.